Jean-Baptiste Faribault: Faribault house in Mendota

 The Faribault house was built in 1839 out of Platteville Limestone and sandstone.
 Faribault wished for the house "to be furnished in the same manner as the dwelling house built…for H. H. Sibley."
-It cost $5,000 and was completed in June of 1840.
+It cost $5,000 and was completed in June 1840.

 After Jean-Baptiste Faribault moved away, the house was used as an inn and later as a storage warehouse.
 Restoration began in the 1930s by the Minnesota Highway Commission as part of a Civil Works Administration project, and was then donated to the Daughters of the American Revolution.
 The house first opened to the public in 1937.

 The Jean-Baptiste Faribault House is part of the Mendota Historic District, which is listed on the National Register of Historic Places.
 The house is currently part of Sibley Historic Site, operated by the Minnesota Historical Society.